-We’ve expressed our commitment to social justice over the years by having had an active Social Justice Committee.
-After a lapse of two years, this Committee has started up again, under the leadership of Liz Ammons and Ann Heintz.
-In 2021-2022, the goal is to focus on issues of racial justice.
-To this end, we plan to become involved in two areas: (1) connecting to a broader coalition of Boston-area faith-based organizations and working with them on particular issues of racial justice, and (2) becoming involved with a local Medford campaign which also involves racial justice.
+Over the years, we’ve expressed our commitment to social justice by having an active Social Justice Committee.
+After a brief lapse, the Committee started up again in August, 2021.
+Its goal for 2021-2022 was to focus on issues involving racial justice.
+We planned to become involved in two areas: (1) connecting to some broader coalition of Boston-area faith-based organizations and (2) connecting to a local Medford campaign that involves racial justice.

 In the past, our church’s commitment to social justice has found expression through a number of services and actions.
 For example we have:

 - Assisted in planning the first Medford Conversations series on “Who Belongs?
 Dialogues about Race and Ethnicity in Medford and Beyond”…

 - Held a ‘Welcoming’ service, for members of the Malden Islamic Center and the Medford Bangladeshi community, followed by lunch and conversation, later augmented by strong support for the new Islamic Cultural Center of Medford.

 - Consecrated a Black Lives Matter banner and organized weekly demonstrations our lawn protesting the death of George Floyd and proclaiming that Black Lives Matter.